onrelay/sipxecs/sipXwiki/installing.rst

 Installing
 ===================

+Before following the below instructions, setup your environment as described :ref:`here <environment>`.

 .. note::
 If you are still using CentOS7, which is now End Of Life, please follow the :ref:`Installing CentOS7 <installing-centos7>` instructions to install sipXcom.